 There’s something so gorgeous about England and yes, I am slightly biased.
-After growing up in Wales, studying in Scotland, I finally set down some roots in England and boy is it a country that’s amazing to explore.
-From the rolling hills and stunning villages in the Cotswolds, historic castles in Yorkshire and the stunning beauty of the Lake District the whole country is so diverse.
-That being said, let’s not forget some of Best cities to visit in England – there’s a whole heap to explore across the country that I’m sure you’ll love.
+After growing up in Wales, studying in Scotland, I finally set down some roots in England.
+From the rolling hills and villages in the Cotswolds to England’s historic castles; the whole country is so diverse.
+That being said, let’s not forget some of the best cities to visit in England; that is amazing, too!

-If you’re looking for a little relaxation after traipsing the city, pop into the Thermae Bath Spa, which is Britain’s only natural thermal spa.
-You’ll love it.
+If you’re looking for a little relaxation after traipsing the city, pop into the Thermae Bath Spa.
+It’s Britain’s only natural thermal spa, you’ll love it.

 London isn’t just one of the best cities to visit in England but (in my totally biased opinion) one of the best cities to explore.
 I love it so much and that’s why I made it my home!

-Don’t forget, there’s also a whole heap of secret London spots that visitors often forget to see, too.
-You’ll love them.
+Don’t forget, there’s also a whole heap of secret London spots that visitors often forget to see.

 For a lovely spot to stay at, book into the Hotel du Vin with its sweeping staircase and quirky rooms or stay in a Georgian terrace at Blanch House close to the seafront.

-For a tasty bite to eat, pop into Glady’s Vintage Tea Room which makes the yummiest breakfast and amazing selection of freshly brewed teas. ☕
+For a yummy treat, pop into Glady’s Vintage Tea Room which makes the tastiest breakfast and freshly brewed teas.

-Hull is often an underrated spot when it comes to the best cities to visit in England – but that’s all changing.
+Hull is often an underrated spot when it comes to the best cities to visit in England, but that’s all changing.
 Historically, the city has a long history with the sea – with local fishing communities making this city what it is.
-Over the centuries, trade put Kingston-upon-Hull on the world map and is one place you should consider on your trip ‘up north’.

-Liverpool has for decades had a very active and vibrant music scene alongside two successful footy clubs (if that’s your sport of choice) that you’re almost guaranteed to experience during your stay.
+For decades, Liverpool had a very active and vibrant music scene alongside two successful footy clubs (if that’s your sport of choice) that you’re almost guaranteed to experience.

-Whilst wandering through Liverpool, make sure to include; the Mersey ferry, the historic Albert Dock, the Liver Building and the stunning Tate Gallery.
+Whilst strolling through Liverpool, make sure to include; the Mersey ferry, the historic Albert Dock, the Liver Building and the stunning Tate Gallery.

 For a great coffee, stop off at Panna who make one of the best, freshly roasted coffee.